- Commit to a publishing schedule. Plan it so that it works for you and for your readers. Don’t overstretch yourself. You don’t have to publish daily.

 - Define your blog’s purpose.
 Decide who you want to help to achieve what.
 On my blog, for instance, I teach small business owners to create persuasive content so they can win business.

 - Don’t chase clicks with hyperbolic headlines.
-Write for your clients and prospects, not for faceless clicks.
+Write to your clients and prospects, not for faceless clicks.
 In the words of Tom Martin, “Chase customers, not clicks.”

 - Don’t be afraid to alienate some.
 Develop a stronger bond with the people who are right for your business.

 - Study the masters.
-Learn what makes content boring or riveting by analysing other blog posts.
+Learn what makes content boring or riveting by analyzing other blog posts.